adam-stokes/ogc/docs/index.md

 ## Provision and Deploy

-Once the specification is set, environment variables configured and celery is running, execute a deployment in a new terminal:
+Once the specification is set, environment variables configured and a postgres database is accessible, execute a deployment in a new terminal:

 ```shell
 $ ogc launch